Sorry, you need to enable JavaScript to visit this website.

 The events and competitions organised by the Danish Foundation for Entrepreneurship are extracurricular activities, the credits for which are not required when completing a degree.
 The activities offer pupils and students the possibility to acquire entrepreneurship skills and competences in a non-formal context.
 The activities are often in parallel to formal education courses in schools.

-Furthermore, entrepreneurial skills, creativity, and leadership competences are established in the associational and voluntary sector, where young people engage as assistant coaches in local sports clubs, scout leaders, or leaders of the little league players, etc.
+Furthermore, entrepreneurial skills, creativity, and leadership competences are established in the associational and voluntary sectors, where young people engage as assistant coaches in local sports clubs, as scout leaders, or leaders of little league players, etc.

-The Danish associational and voluntary sector is described in section 2.12.2, and 5.7.
+The Danish associational and voluntary sector is described in sections 2.12.2, and 5.7.

 The recognition of competences acquired in non-formal and informal learning is described in section 2.7.